What are the hygiene routines now that the pandemic is over?

-Please find the closest branch here and click on the risk assessment for that studio to find out their COVID-19 policy, or email the teacher to find out more.
+- Please find the closest branch here and click on the risk assessment for that studio to find out the best bits of what we carried forward into our every day routines.

 What ages do you teach?